Open Network for Digital Commerce: Public beta

 Compared to 12.90 million transactions in September 2024, ONDC saw a 7.6 percent increase to 14 million transactions in the month of October 2024.
 5.5 million came from the mobility category and 8.4 million from the non-mobility category.
 These numbers have increased by 10% and 7.6%, respectively.
 Groceries generated almost one million transactions, while the food and beverage category made the largest contribution in the non-mobility space with two million.
 The fashion section has recorded 11 million transactions, compared to 9 million in September.
 In October 2023, ONDC recorded just 4.5 million transactions, but year-over-year, its transactions have increased by 200 percent.

 B2B e-commerce

 ONDC will start testing B2B commerce from December 2022.
 Network participants initiated ONDC process integration from November.

-Technical Resources

-These are some helpful links to read more about ONDC.